flutter/website/src/docs/resources/videos.md

 ---

-These Flutter videos, produced both internally at Google and by the Flutter community, may help if you are a visual learner.
+These Flutter videos, produced both internally at Google and by the Flutter community, might help if you are a visual learner.

 Note that many people make Flutter videos.
 This page shows some that we like, but there are many others.